Bct-crypto/TownCrier-Offchain-Computation/README.md

 - gasLimit: The maximum amount of gas to charge your contract.
 - solidity: A JSON object of the Solidity contracts to run.
 The keys should be the file paths as they are referred to in the import statements.
 A single contract named `OffChain`, with a single function named `execute` is required to be passed in.

+The side loaded API responds with a JSON object with two top level keys, `data` and `signature`.
+The `signature` value is a signature from the Town Crier messaging key of the stringified `data` object.
+The `data` object contains:
+- `id`: The Custom Computation ID used to refer to this computation from SGX in the future.
+- `publicKey`: The public key of a private key that is accessible only when using this Custom Computation
+- `hash`: The hash of the stringified `data` object which was passed in with the originating request.

 ## TC Path